• Skip to primary navigation

 • Diamond Crystal kosher salt + water (or if you don’t want to make a brine, you can just use pickle juice): The secret to crispy chicken nuggets that are juicy and well-seasoned is to brine the chicken bites before you air-fry them.
 If you aren’t using Diamond Crystal kosher salt to make your brine, the conversion for other salts is as follows: 1 part Diamond Crystal kosher salt = 1 part Maldon sea salt = ¾ part Morton kosher salt = ¾ part fleur de sel = ½ part table salt.
 Got leftover pickle juice?
 Then you can skip mixing salt and water and use pickle juice in place of a homemade brine!

 • Boneless, skinless chicken breast: You know I love thighs, but for this recipe, I actually prefer boneless, skinless breasts.
+Yes, you can also use chicken tenders if you prefer.
 The nuggets won’t be dry if you brine the meat first!

-• Plantain chips or strips: This is the secret to crispy air fryer chicken nuggets that also happen to be paleo, gluten-free, grain-free, and nut-free!
+• Plantain chips or strips: No need for panko bread crumbs!
+Crushed plantain chips are the secret to crispy homemade air fryer chicken nuggets that also happen to be paleo, gluten-free, grain-free, and nut-free!
 I buy Artisan Tropic or Inka brands.

 • Eggs: The eggs help the coating adhere to the chicken.
 Unfortunately, I’m not sure of a good replacement if you have an egg allergy.
 If you come up with one, leave it in the comments below!